Back To Search Results

 Clinical Significance

-As highlighted earlier, a western blot has a considerable amount of steps.
-This lengthy process drives up the time and cost needed for accurate results.
-However, unlike an ELISA, the western blot is less likely to give false-positive results, especially in diagnosing human immunodeficiency virus (HIV).[41]
+As highlighted earlier, a western blot involves numerous steps.
+This lengthy process drives up the time and cost required for accurate results.
+However, unlike an enzyme-linked immunosorbent assay (ELISA), the western blot is less likely to give false-positive results, especially in diagnosing HIV.[41]

-Western blotting is used to detect anti-HIV antibodies in human serum and urine samples.[42]
-The protein samples from a known HIV-infected individual get separated by electrophoresis and then blotted on the nitrocellulose membrane.
-Then a specific antibody is affixed to detect the protein.[43]
-The western blot is usually performed after the ELISA test to confirm the diagnosis of HIV.
-It is far more sensitive than the ELISA test.[44]
+Western blotting is commonly used to detect anti-HIV antibodies in human serum and urine samples.[42]
+Protein samples from a known HIV-infected individual are separated using electrophoresis and then blotted on the nitrocellulose membrane.
+A specific antibody is then affixed to detect the target protein.[43]
+Western blotting is typically performed after the ELISA test to confirm the diagnosis of HIV and is far more sensitive compared to the ELISA test.[44]
 More recently, in commercial HIV western blot kits, viral proteins come affixed to the membrane.
 Antibodies from human urine or serum samples bind to these proteins, and anti-HIV antibodies are used to detect bands alongside quality controls.[45]

-The western blot is also useful in detecting Lyme disease and atypical and typical bovine spongiform encephalopathy.[46][47]
+In addition to HIV detection, western blotting is useful in diagnosing Lyme disease and atypical and typical bovine spongiform encephalopathy.[46][47]

-The western blotting procedure determines the presence or absence, size, and abundance of target proteins in a sample which is beneficial for various scientific reasons across many fields of study.[48]
-In this regard, the technique proves beneficial to evaluate the following: protein-DNA interactions, protein-protein interactions, post-translational modifications (PTMs), protein isoform detection, antibody characterization, epitope mapping, and subcellular protein localization.[38]
+Western blotting procedure determines the presence or absence, size, and abundance of target proteins in a sample, which is beneficial for various scientific reasons across many fields of study.[48]
+The technique is commonly used to evaluate protein-DNA interactions, protein-protein interactions, post-translational modifications, protein isoform detection, antibody characterization, epitope mapping, and subcellular protein localization.[38]

 As western blotting is an antibody-based method, the technique often supports and produces reliable results for detecting non-infectious diseases using high throughput screening.
 For example, when determining cancers, incongruous isoforms of proteins can become potential markers of the pathology of the disease.[49]
 Autoantibodies may also indicate an autoimmune disease.[38]

-Some proteins are engineered, through molecular cloning, to contain short sequences of amino acids that serve as a tag.
+Some proteins are engineered through molecular cloning to contain short sequences of amino acids that serve as a tag.
 Common tags include the HA-tag and the Myc-tag.
 These tags serve as a foreign protein epitope that does not naturally occur in the biological system being studied.[50]
-Thus, the tag makes the protein easier to detect than all other naturally occurring proteins.
-An antibody directed to the tag will identify the presence and amount of the tagged protein in the western blot.[7]
+Thus, the tag makes the protein easier to detect compared to all other naturally occurring proteins.
+An antibody directed to the tag identifies the presence and amount of the tagged protein in the western blot.[7]

 Quality Control and Lab Safety